GET NEW RECIPES IN YOUR INBOX →

 Instructions

-• In a bowl, combine fresh shrimp with 2 teaspoons of Old Bay Seasoning and lemon juice.
-Mix well.
+• Mix fresh shrimp with 2 teaspoons of Old Bay Seasoning and lemon juice in a bowl.

-• In a large skillet over medium-high heat, melt 1 tablespoon of butter and add 1 tablespoon of olive oil.
-Cook ½ tablespoon of minced garlic just until fragrant.
+• In skillet, melt 1 tablespoon butter with 1 tablespoon olive oil.
+Sauté ½ tablespoon minced garlic until fragrant.
+Add shrimp, cook until pink.
+Remove shrimp, set aside on a plate.

-• In the same skillet on medium heat, melt 2 tablespoons of butter, and cook shallots until translucent.
-Add 1½ tablespoons of minced garlic and cook until it's fragrant.
+• In the same skillet on medium heat, melt 2 tablespoons of butter.
+Sauté shallots until translucent.
+Add 1½ tablespoons of minced garlic, cook until fragrant.

-• Add heavy cream, parmesan cheese, and 1 tablespoon of Old Bay seasoning.
-Stir and let the cheese melt.
-Add cooked shrimp and parsley, then stir to combine.
+• Add cream, cheese, and 1 tablespoon Old Bay seasoning.
+Stir until cheese melts.
+Add shrimp and parsley, stir to combine.

-• Add some of the reserved pasta water to loosen the sauce if needed.
-Adjust the seasoning with more Old Bay Seasoning, heavy cream, salt, and/or black pepper if necessary.
-Turn off the heat and serve with extra parmesan cheese and fresh chopped parsley.
+• Taste and season with more Old Bay Seasoning, cream, salt, and/or black pepper if needed.
+Turn off heat, serve with extra parmesan cheese and parsley.

 Notes

 Salted Water.
-In this recipe, I use 1 tablespoon of salt per 12 cups of water.
+In this recipe, I use 1 tablespoon of coarse kosher salt per 12 cups of water to cook pasta.

 Variations.